The French Tarot game - SHOGIX.NET

 24 CCarreau .VPique 3Carreau

-If WEST discards the Qdiamond, the declarer will discard the Jspade and makes the last 2 tricks with K-Jdiamond.
-Notice that the simple play of a diamond by EAST at trick 22 prevents this disastrous end (note: this deal is authentic and I report the way it was played, I do not pretend that it's exemplary well played).
+If WEST discards the Qdiamond, the declarer will discard the Jspade to take the last 2 tricks with K-Jdiamond.
+Note that the simple play of a diamond by EAST at trick 22 prevents this disastrous ending (let me repeat: this deal is authentic and reported exactly as it was played.
+I do not claim it to be exemplary in terms of defensive quality).

-The threat cards are the 3 cards of the declarer which can make tricks and to which the squeezed player try to opposite his cards.
-The threat cards must absolutely be located behind the squeezed player.
+The threat cards are the 3 cards held by the declarer that can win tricks and are garded by the squeezed player.
+These threat cards must necesarily lie behind the squeezed player.

-The squeeze operates only after reducing the count, i.e. at the time when there is no more superfluous cards in WEST and declarer's hand.
-We can make the following rule: the squeeze operates only at X tricks of the end, X being equal to the number of threat cards (here 3).
+The squeeze only operates after count reduction - that is, at the moment when there are no more superfluous cards in WEST and declarer's hand.
+One may formulate the following simple rule: the squeeze can only take effect X tricks from the end, where X equals the number of threat cards (here, 3).

-Now, just for fun, let us add the QHeart in declarer's hand, the KHeart in WEST, the 2Club in EAST and lets play this famous 3Club by EAST, but this time at 4 tricks of the end.
+Now, just for fun, let us add the QHeart to declarer's hand, the KHeart to WEST, the 2Club to EAST and replay this famous 3Club by EAST, but this time with 4 cards left.
 WEST discards the Qpique and declarer tosses the Jdiamond.
-Now EAST plays the 2club... you are not victim of a squeeze but of 2 successive squeezes, which is prettily named cascading squeeze!
-WEST has just made an exploit by not making any tricks with the combination Kheart-Qspade-QCdiamond facing QHeart-Jspade-KJdiamond !
+Now EAST plays the 2club… you are no longer victim of a single squeeze but of 2 successive squeezes, which bears the lovely name of a cascading squeeze !
+WEST has just achieved the feat of taking no tricks at all with the combination Kheart-Qspade-QCdiamond against QHeart-Jspade-KJdiamond !

-The squeeze in a game of tarot is very rare because in the majority of deals the trumps are in play until the end, also because it requires several conditions to occur.
-Most of the time, it will be due to a error in defensive play as in the example which we had just seen.
-Actually, the exact term to define this type of squeeze should be suicide-squeeze since one of the defenders execute his partner unintentionnally.
+The squeeze in tarot is very rare, first because in a large proportion of deals the trumps remain in play until the end, and second because it requires several conditions to function.
+Most of the time, it will result from a defensive error, as in the example we have just seen.
+In reality, the correct term for this type of squeeze should be suicide-squeeze, since one of the defenders unwittingly execute his own partner.

 Top